 Click on the map to explore refuge sites open for public access.

 Wildlife at the Refuge

 The geographic shape of Hackmatack aims to protect native wildlife and plants by creating four core protected areas connected by multiple corridors that support wildlife habitat and movement.
-An important component in the way Hackmatack has been structured by the U.S. Fish and Wildlife Service is the Nippersink Creek.
-Portions of the Nippersink Creek are recognized as a Biologically Significant Stream by the Illinois Department of Natural Resources and this is one of the overall highest quality streams in the state of Illinois.
+U.S. Fish and Wildlife Service has structured Hackmatack around the many small waterways that comprise the Nippersink watershed.
+Portions of the Nippersink Creek are recognized as Biologically Significant Streams by the Illinois Department of Natural Resources.
+Overall, the Nippersink consistently ranks as one of the highest quality streams in the state of Illinois.

 Hackmatack is unique as it also falls under the U.S. Fish and Wildlife Service’s designation of an Urban National Wildlife Refuge.
 As an Urban Refuge, the U.S. Fish and Wildlife Service provides programming to connect urban communities to natural spaces that are close to large metropolitan areas, like Hackmatack.
-Urban residents are provided with many opportunities to engage with conservation at Hackmatack, including educational programs, research, and stewardship opportunities.
+Hackmatack provides residents with many opportunities to engage with conservation, including educational programs, research, and stewardship opportunities.